Biggyhands/NameInvestigatorApp/README.md

 - **Search:** Allows users to search for the origin of a name by entering the full name, only the first name, or only the last name.
 - **Name Details:** Displays the possible country of origin of the searched name, along with the estimated probability of that being the correct origin.
 - **Country Flag:** Shows the flag of the country corresponding to the name's origin.
-- **Country Detail:** Allows the user to click on the flag to obtain a random GIF related to that country.
 - **Styling:** Basic responsive design using CSS, adapting to different screen sizes.
 - **Error Handling:** Includes basic error handling for cases where the APIs fail or do not return information.